Article

 GitHub stars: ~2,000+

-GlitchTip is the most practical self-hosted error tracking solution available in 2025.
-It is fully compatible with Sentry's SDK — which means if you are already using Sentry, you can point your DSN at a GlitchTip instance with zero application code changes.
+GlitchTip is one of the most practical self-hosted error tracking solutions available in 2026.
+It is fully compatible with Sentry's SDK, which means if you are already using Sentry, you can point your DSN at a GlitchTip instance with zero application code changes.

 What GlitchTip includes